 Post Excerpts can also affect how your feed content displays …

-(Post excerpts affect how content in your feeds display)
+(Post excerpts affect how content in your feeds will display)

-To learn more about using WordPress Post excerpts, refer to this tutorial:
+If you need help Post excerpts, refer to this step-by-step tutorial:

 View The Content Of Your RSS Feeds

-As mentioned earlier, to view a feed’s content, you need to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that can read and translate feeds into readable content.
+As mentioned previously, to view a feed’s content, you have to copy the feed’s URL to your clipboard and paste it into an application that can translate feeds into readable content.

-First, go to a website or blog and search for a ‘subscribe’ button using any of the methods described earlier …
+First, go to a website or blog and look for a ‘subscribe’ link or icon …

-(Search for a ‘subscribe’ icon.
-Image source: http://www.yourcoffeeguru.com)
+(Look for a ‘subscribe’ icon or link.
+Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …

-(Paste the URL of your feed into a feedreader to view the feed content.
-Source: Feedreader)
+(Paste your URL of your feed into a feedreader to view the feed content.
+Source: http://feedreader.com/online)

-Like feed readers, WordPress also has the ability to process RSS feeds and convert these into content that can be read by your visitors.
+Like feed readers, WordPress also has the ability to process XML/RSS feeds.

-As mentioned earlier, no matter what industry you operate in, you can display on your site the latest news and updates from an industry-related government department or authoritative site in your industry simply by importing their RSS feed.
-You can easily display a range of information on your WordPress site like news, social media updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry your business is in, you can display on your site the latest content from an industry-related government department or authoritative site in your industry simply by adding content from their feed.
+You can use RSS feeds to display a range of information on your WordPress site like news, social media updates, or content from thousands of sites using the WordPress RSS widget.

 (RSS Widget)

 Refresh your web browser.
-The content should now display in the sidebar …
+The content from the RSS feed will now display in your sidebar (or wherever the RSS widget has been inserted – e.g. custom menu) …

 Add Your WordPress RSS Feed To Search Consoles